Skip to content

 Some wheelers just want them for looks; there’s no denying that on a four-wheel-drive intended for off-roading, 35” look the part.
 The real advantage of moving to a larger tire though is raising your axles.

-A standard lift kit works by raising the body/frame of the vehicle, by replacing suspension components, e.g. longer shock absorbers, and taller springs (often with higher pre-load to stop the vehicle sagging from added weight).
+A standard lift kit works by raising the body/frame of the vehicle, by replacing suspension components, e.g. longer shock absorbers, and taller springs (often with higher pre-load to stop the vehicle sagging from the added weight).

 But no matter how high you raise your suspension, your axle remains the same distance from the ground.